cloudpilot-emu/cloudpilot-emu/doc/debugging.md

 In order to build the app to be debugged, VSCode needs to be told how to invoke the build system.
 This is done by adding a `tasks.json` file to the `.vscode` directory in the project root.
-Additonally, the build task must launch CloudpilotEmu Native with the correct command line options.
+Additonally, the build task must launch CloudpilotEmu with the correct command line options.
 You will need to adjust the following example to match your environment and needs, but it should be a good starting point: